gxlb/gogp/README.md

 			So normal work mode will not generate go code file for this section.

 		2. .gp files
-			Is a go-like file, but exists some <xxx> format keys, need to replace with which defined in .gpg file.
+			Is a go-like file, but exists some <xxx> format keys, need to be replaced with which are defined in .gpg file.

 		3. .go files
 			gogp tool auto-generated .go files can be identification and compiled as well as normal go code files.